agama-project/agama-project.github.io/docs/user/guides/self-update.md

   if there is some dependency issue blocking the update then it fails without changing anything.

-- If contacting the SCC server fails or it returns empty response then the self-update uses a builtin fallback repository URL which should be the same as the repository returned by SCC.
+- If contacting the SCC server fails or it returns an empty response then the self-update uses a builtin fallback repository URL which should be the same as the repository returned by SCC.